leng-yue/bluetooth-locker/README.md

 ## How to use

-You need to have `bluetoothctl` in your system.
+You need to have `libbluetooth`, `libbluetooth-dev` in your system.

 ```shell
 # Simple run